Blog

 Author: Kelly K

 Kelly Karn is the Content Marketing Manager at Optix.
 For over 2 years, she has been covering the latest and greatest in the world of coworking.
-She enjoys flexible working and finding the best hikes in and around Vancouver.
+You can find her work on Coworking Insights, Coworking Resources, Allwork.space, and the Optix blog.